-Malaysia is arguably one of the best countries to visit if you are interested in some of the best historical and natural attractions in the world.
-Additionally, it has recently gained prominence on the education front attracting thousands of international students to its top academic institutions.
-Some of the best globally ranked institutions include Universiti Malaya, Universiti Teknologi Malaysia, and Universiti Sains Malaysia.
+Malaysia is arguably one of the best countries to visit if you are interested in some of the world’s best historical and natural attractions.
+It has recently gained prominence on the education front, attracting thousands of international students to its top academic universities.
+Some of the best globally ranked institutions include Universiti Malaya, Universiti Sains Malaysia, and Universiti Teknologi Malaysia.

 Which City in Malaysia Has the Highest Number of International Students?

-Malaysia plays host to over 170,000 international students, with the majority studying at top institutions in Kuala Lumpur, the country’s capital.
-The cost of living is low in Kuala Lumpur with some of the cheapest universities like the University of Malaya and the Universiti Sains Malaysia Kuala Lumpur stationed here.
-It is no wonder international students find this city favorable compared to other Malaysian cities.
+Malaysia hosts over 130,000 international students, with the majority studying at top institutions in Kuala Lumpur, the country’s capital.
+The cost of living is low here, and some of the cheapest universities, like the Universiti Malaya and the Universiti Sains Malaysia – KL Campus, are stationed here.
+No wonder international students find this city favorable compared to other Malaysian cities.

-There is no doubt that Malaysian cities have a lot to offer international students when it comes to quality education and cultural and recreational opportunities.
-From Kuala Lumpur and Penang to Shah Alam and Johor Bahru, there is no shortage of options for international students looking for top-ranking institutions, affordable cost of living, and various lifestyle preferences.
-Just ensure that you research the city and the specific university of interest to see if their offerings align with your academic goals.
+There’s no doubt that Malaysian cities have much to offer international students regarding quality education and cultural and recreational opportunities.
+From Kuala Lumpur to Johor Bahru, there are plenty of options for international students looking for top-ranking institutions, affordable living, and various lifestyle preferences.
+Just ensure that you research the city and your chosen university to see if their offerings align with your academic goals.